netrack/openflow/README.md

 d := NewRequestDispatcher()
 d.HandleFunc(m, func(rw of.ResponseWriter, r *of.Request) {
         // Send back hello response.
-        rw.WriteHeader(&of.Header{Type: of.TypeHello})
+        rw.Write(&of.Header{Type: of.TypeHello}, nil)
 })
 ```

 # License

-The openflow library is distributed under MIT license, therefore you are free to do with code whatever you want.
-See the [LICENSE](LICENSE) file for full license text.
+The openflow library is distributed under MIT license, therefore you are free
+to do with code whatever you want.
+See the [LICENSE](LICENSE) file for full
+license text.